College of Business Administration (CBA)

 Accreditation Information

-The UNO College of Business Administration undergraduate and graduate programs are accredited by AACSB - the International Association to Advance Collegiate Schools of Business.
+The UNO College of Business Administration undergraduate and graduate programs are accredited by AACSB International (Association to Advance Collegiate Schools of Business).
 This is the highest level of accreditation possible for a College of Business.

-The Accounting Programs in the UNO College of Business Administration hold specialized Accounting Accreditation by AACSB.
-Less than 200 Accounting Programs worldwide have earned specialized AACSB Accounting Accreditation.
+The Accounting Programs in the UNO College of Business Administration hold supplemental Accounting Accreditation by AACSB.
+Less than 200 Accounting Programs worldwide have earned this supplemental AACSB Accounting Accreditation.

 Major Degree Accreditation Body